hapax/hapax.github.io/outreach.md

 - [*Why is a soap bubble like a railway?*](assets/steiner.pdf) (2020).
-A low-tech introduction to network planning and soap bubbles, requiring only pre-calculus maths.
+A low-tech introduction to network planning and soap bubbles, requiring only pre-calculus math.
 Draft version.
 - [*A hacker's guide to the Chandrasekhar limit*](https://hapax.github.io/physics/hacks/chandra/) (2020, blog post).
 A rough guide to how big a white dwarf
   (or a box of electrons) can get before it turns into a black hole.